 Time and attendance instruction should begin with onboarding.
 If you use an HR portal, include a link to the policy.
 It should also be in your employee handbook.

-During onboarding, require new hires to sign a document agreeing to be monitored.
-They also pledge to obey the rules.
+During onboarding, require new hires to sign a document agreeing to geofenced timekeeping.
+They also pledge to follow the rules.
 You want to create accountability and set expectations from the beginning.
-Plus, it will protect you if they ever initiate a labor dispute.
+Plus, it will help protect you if they ever initiate a labor dispute.

 If managers play favorites, morale will plummet.
 If you penalize employees for not punching in within the geofence, you must apply the discipline consistently.